ArchLeaders/ComputerStudies-TaskTracker/docs/Testing.md

 # Task Tracker Testing Process

-To complete the test process, check that you have the requirments and proceed follow the instructions.<br>
+To complete the test process, check that you have the requirements and proceed to follow the instructions.<br>
 For each step, note the results in [this word document]([./res/TaskTrackerTestingProcess.docx](https://github.com/ArchLeaders/TaskTracker/raw/master/docs/res/TaskTrackerTestingProcess.docx)).

-When documenting the results of each step, compare your results with the expected results noted in the provided [word document]([./res/TaskTrackerTestingProcess.docx](https://github.com/ArchLeaders/TaskTracker/raw/master/docs/res/TaskTrackerTestingProcess.docx)) to set the criteria.
+When documenting the results of each step, compare your results with the expected results noted in the provided [word document]([./res/TaskTrackerTestingProcess.docx](https://github.com/ArchLeaders/TaskTracker/raw/master/docs/res/TaskTrackerTestingProcess.docx)).
+Then assign a criteria for each step.
-Add any addition information in the notes section.
+Add any additional information in the notes section.

 **Requirments<br>**